In Vitro Fertilization (IVF)

 What are the risks of IVF?

 Most couples proceed through IVF and pregnancy without difficulty, but there are some risks associated with IVF.
 There are risks to the mother and risks to the baby.
-However, unless you have twins or other underlying conditions, your pregnancy will not be considered “high risk.”
+However, unless the mother has twins or other underlying conditions, her pregnancy will not be considered “high risk.”

 Risks to the mother

-Multiple gestation is the most common of all IVF-related risks.
+Multiple gestation, which is having twins or more, is the most common of all IVF-related risks.
 Twins occur in 20-30 percent of successful IVF cycles, and higher numbers of babies can also occur.

-Multiple gestation places the babies at risk for preterm delivery, and mothers are more likely to have complications of pregnancy including preeclampsia, diabetes, blood clots, preterm labor, cesarean section and postpartum hemorrhage.
+Multiple gestation places the babies at risk for preterm delivery, which involves health risks for the child (see below Risks to the baby).
+Mothers are more likely to have complications of pregnancy including preeclampsia, diabetes, blood clots, preterm labor, cesarean section and postpartum hemorrhage.

-We adhere closely to the ASRM guidelines on number of embryos to transfer, thus maximizing chances of successful pregnancy while safely limiting the possibilities of twins and higher-order gestations of three or more babies.
+We adhere closely to the American Society for Reproductive Medicine (ASRM guidelines on number of embryos to transfer, thus maximizing chances of successful pregnancy while safely limiting the possibilities of twins and higher-order gestations of three or more babies.

 OHSS is a condition in which the ovaries get very large and filled with fluid in response to the gonadotropin medications.
 Factors are released by the ovaries that cause a woman’s blood vessels to leak fluid into the pelvis.